shopware/shopware/src/Docs/1-getting-started/getting-started.md

 the manufacturer at the same time.

 You can always address this association via the property name:
-* To filter in the search - `new TermQuery('product.manufacturer.name', 'shopware')`
+* To filter in the search - `new EqualsFilter('product.manufacturer.name', 'shopware')`
 * To create a manufacturer directly when writing the product - `'manufacturer' => ['name' => 'shopware']`
 * To determine the number of manufacturers of a product list - `new CountAggregation('product.manufacturer.id', 'manufacturer_count')`
 * To read the manufacturer of a product via API - `GET /api/v1/product/{id}/manufacturer`